dell/csm-docs/content/docs/replication/deployment/powermax.md

 ### Installing Driver With Replication Module

-To install the driver with replication enabled you need to ensure you have set helm parameter `replication.enabled` in your copy of example `values.yaml` file (usually called `my-powermax-settings.yaml`, `myvalues.yaml` etc.).
+To install the driver with replication enabled you need to ensure you have set Helm parameter `replication.enabled` in your copy of example `values.yaml` file (usually called `my-powermax-settings.yaml`, `myvalues.yaml` etc.).

-Here is an example of how that would look like
+Here is an example of what that would look like:
 ```yaml
 ...
 # Set this to true to enable replication